jhallen/joes-sandbox/editor-perf/readme.md

-This started out as a check on some performance problems which were fixed for the latest version of JOE (version 4.3), but is interesting in its own right as a comparison between some open source text editors.
+This started out as a check on some performance problems which were fixed for the latest version of JOE (version 4.3), but is interesting in its own right as a comparison between some text editors.

 [Joe's Own Editor - Mercurial Source Repository](https://sourceforge.net/p/joe-editor/mercurial/ci/default/tree/)

 ## The system

-Lenovo G570 laptop
+Lenovo G570 laptop on AC/mains power

 Ubuntu 14.04 LTS 64-bit